 This type of dental emergency is common among children, as they tend to fall during playtime.
 You can get the broken piece implanted if you can undergo the procedure within 30 minutes.

 First, collect the tooth fragments.
 Make sure that you are not touching the root.
 Rinse it in water for 10 seconds.
-Now try to reinsert the tooth back after washing moth.
+Now try to reinsert the tooth back after washing the mouth.
 You can use a gauze pad to hold the tooth in place.
 If it is not in a condition to be reinserted, store it in between your cheek and gum or milk or any saline solution.
 This will help the fragment from drying out.

 If your tooth gets knocked out, carefully collect it without touching the root area.
 Touch the crown area instead.
 Next, if it’s possible, put the tooth back to the socket, or you can put it in a small container with saline solution or milk in it.
 To reduce the pain bleeding, and swelling, you can use a gaze pad or ice pack.